pulumi/terraform-provider-newrelic/website/docs/r/alert_policy_channel.html.markdown

 The following arguments are supported:

 - `policy_id` - (Required) The ID of the policy.
 - `channel_ids` - (Required) Array of channel IDs to apply to the specified policy.
-We recommended sorting channel IDs in ascending order to avoid drift your Terraform state.
+We recommended sorting channel IDs in ascending order to avoid drift in your state.

 ## Import